Data Sharing & Curation Policy

 Withdrawal

-The University Libraries may withdraw a published dataset from the repository before the current ten-year commitment period ends for a compelling reason.
-Compelling reasons include, but are not limited to, copyright violations, exposure of sensitive data, and/or otherwise fall outside of the submission criteria detailed above.
+The WashU Libraries may withdraw a published dataset from the repository before the current ten-year commitment period ends for a compelling reason.
+Compelling reasons include but are not limited to, copyright violations, exposure of sensitive data, and/or otherwise fall outside of the submission criteria detailed above.

 Datasets may not be withdrawn because the depositor or creator is moving to another institution.
 Creators have the right to provide additional copies to other institutions under the non-exclusive deposit agreement.

-If the University Libraries determine a withdrawal to be necessary, the depositor is notified and files associated with a withdrawn dataset are removed from the public view and are no longer available for download.
-University Libraries staff will add a statement of withdrawal to the associated dataset’s descriptive metadata.
-In many cases, withdrawal results in suppression of public access to data files and/or metadata files, even when the entire dataset is retained within University systems for the sake of provenance.
-In rarer cases, the University Libraries may be compelled to delete all or part of a dataset altogether.
+If the Libraries determine a withdrawal is necessary, the depositor is notified, and files associated with a withdrawn dataset are removed from the public view and are no longer available for download.
+Libraries staff will add a statement of withdrawal to the associated dataset’s descriptive metadata.
+In many cases, withdrawal suppresses public access to data files and/or metadata files, even when the entire dataset is retained within WashU systems for provenance.
+In rarer cases, the Libraries may be compelled to delete all or part of a dataset.